Alcohol and Fatty Liver Disease: Why You Should Stop NOW

 According to Drinkaware (among many, many other reputable sources), there are two main reasons why alcohol is bad for a fatty liver:

-2. Alcohol also damages our intestine, allowing bacteria from our gut to enter the liver.
-The bacteria, which isn’t supposed to be there, will cause even more damage to one’s liver.
+2. Alcohol also damages our intestines, allowing bacteria from our gut to enter the liver.
+The bacteria, which aren’t supposed to be there, will cause even more damage to one’s liver.

 These are just direct effects.
 Indirectly, there are various other things that are just as bad.
 From the high carb intake that alcoholic drinks have to side effects (like having us eat a large, potentially unhealthy meal…) there are plenty of things to be aware of.

-In other words, alcohol is indeed really unhealthy, even for those who are not already suffering from a fatty liver disease.
+In other words, alcohol is indeed unhealthy, even for those who are not already suffering from fatty liver disease.

-But a healthy liver can handle a bit of pressure as long as you drink moderately and just every now and then.
+But a healthy liver can handle a bit of pressure as long as you drink moderately.
 However, a person suffering from fatty liver doesn’t need the extra stress and damage.

-This means that no alcohol is permitted if you have a fatty level, and even if your diagnosis is “non alcoholic fatty liver”.
+This means that no alcohol is permitted if you have a fatty liver, even if your diagnosis is “non alcoholic fatty liver”.

 This includes beer, wine and any other type of beverage that has even small percentages of alcohol included – as well as those strong drinks, for sure.